MA

 Why study MA Modern History at Aberystwyth University?

-• Opportunity to undertake a work placement as part of this course with an institution that engages on a daily basis with history
+• You’ll have the opportunity to undertake a work placement as part of this course with an institution that engages on a daily basis with history.

-• Engage with a variety of paradigms, perspectives, methodologies, sources and interdisciplinary approaches to history
+• You’ll engage with a variety of paradigms, perspectives, methodologies, sources and interdisciplinary approaches to history.

-• Develop your own research interests in the field of modern history (18th 19th, 20th centuries including the contemporary period) aided by the longstanding expertise of the Department of History and Welsh History
+• You’ll further your own research interests in the field of modern history (18th, 19th and 20th centuries, including the contemporary period) aided by the longstanding expertise of the Department of History and Welsh History.

 About this course